What the Writing Center Can Do for You

 Although a student may seek help with any writing task , such an application essay or a take-home exam (with the instructor’s permission), he or she usually wants advice on writing an assigned paper.
 The student should always bring a printed copy of the paper.

-- The tutor typically begin by reviewing the assignment sheet and asking what concerns the student has about the paper.
+- The consultant typically begins by reviewing the assignment sheet and asking what concerns the student has about the paper.

-- The tutor sometimes skims a draft quickly to get a sense of overall organization.
+- The consultant sometimes skims a draft quickly to get a sense of overall organization.

-- The tutor may work on only one section or try to cover the entire draft.
+- The consultant may work on only one section or try to cover the entire draft.

-- The tutor asks questions rather than gives answers, leading the student to discover what is wrong and what to do to correct the problem.
+- The consultant asks questions rather than gives answers, leading the student to discover what is wrong and what to do to correct the problem.

 - Sessions normally last from 30 to 50 minutes.